thekoushikdurgas/appointmentbackend/docs/analysis/02-api-layer-architecture.md

 ## Overview

 The API layer is organized into two versions (v1 and v2) with clear separation of concerns.
-This document analyzes the API versioning structure, authentication patterns, endpoint implementations, and WebSocket support.
+This document analyzes the API versioning structure, authentication patterns, and endpoint implementations.

 ## 1. API Versioning Structure